Pros to Having Windows for Garage Doors

 • The garage door gets stuck: It may be a sensor issue if your garage door partially opens or closes before getting stuck.
 Make sure the sensor lens on your garage door is clean.
 If it’s not the sensor, it could be a problem with the track, springs or the door’s balance, which will require a service call from a technician.

 • Your garage door slams shut: If a garage door is slamming shut, a spring may have snapped, meaning there is nothing gently lowering your garage door.
-You will want to contact a service professional immediately to safeguard your door’s structure and fix the problem.
+You will want to contact a service professional immediately for garage door spring repair or replacement to safeguard your door’s structure and fix the problem.

-• Your garage door starts making strange sounds: A popping sound when you open or close your garage door could indicate that your rollers are worn down.
+• Your garage door starts making strange sounds: A popping sound when you open or close your garage door could indicate that your rollers are worn down and may need replacement.
 Squeaking can be caused by worn rollers or poor lubrication on the rollers or bearings.

 • The garage door starts to close and then goes back up: This common garage door issue may be caused by a problem with the sensor.
 In some cases, there may be debris on the sensor lens or track causing the issue.
 Check if the sensor lens is loose or damaged and wipe down the tracks to see if that fixes the problem.